Hats-Protocol/jokerace-eligibility/README.md

 JokeraceEligibility inherits from the [HatsEligibilityModule](https://github.com/Hats-Protocol/hats-module#hatseligibilitymodule) base contract, from which it receives two major properties:

-- It can be cheaply deployed via the [HatsModuleFactory](https://github.com/Hats-Protocol/hats-module#hatsmodulefactory) minimal proxy factory, and
+- It can be cheaply deployed via the minimal proxy factory[HatsModuleFactory](https://github.com/Hats-Protocol/hats-module#hatsmodulefactory)
-- It implements the [IHatsEligibility](https://github.com/Hats-Protocol/hats-protocol/blob/main/src/Interfaces/IHatsEligibility.sol) interface
+- It implements the interface [IHatsEligibility](https://github.com/Hats-Protocol/hats-protocol/blob/main/src/Interfaces/IHatsEligibility.sol)

 ### Setup